RiccardoEvangelisti/AAS/README.md

-# D&D Combat with ReinforcementLearning
+# D&D Combat with Reinforcement Learning

 This repository contains a project focused on applying reinforcement learning techniques to simulate combat scenarios in Dungeons&Dragons.